 Many times one or more diodes in the alternator rectifier assembly will have failed, causing a drop in the unit's output.
 The alternator will still produce current, but not enough to keep the battery fully charged.
 This type of failure will show up on an oscilloscope as one or more missing humps in the alternator waveform.
 Most charging system analyzers can detect this type of problem.

-If the engine won't crank or cranks slowly when you attempt to start or jump start the engine (and the battery is fully charged), you can focus your attention on the starter circuit.
+If your car won't start because the engine won't crank or cranks slowly (and the battery is fully charged), you can focus your attention on the starter circuit.
 A quick way to diagnose cranking problems is to switch on the headlights and watch what happens when you attempt to start the engine.
 If the headlights go out, a poor battery cable connection may be strangling the flow of amps.
 All battery cable connections should be checked and cleaned along with the engine-to-chassis ground straps.

 Measuring the voltage dropacross connections is a good way to find excessive resistance.
 A voltmeter check of the cable connections should show no more than 0.1 volt drop at any point, and no more than 0.4 volts for the entire starter circuit.
 A higher voltage drop would indicate excessive resistance and a need for cleaning or tightening.